NgModules help organize an application into cohesive blocks of functionality.

 Define child routes and let the router load module components into that outlet.

-Should I add app-wide providers to the root AppModule or the root AppComponent?
+Should I add application-wide providers to the root AppModule or the root AppComponent?

 Register application-wide providers in the root